tishonator/jQueryDeprecatedAutoFix/README.md

 # jQueryDeprecatedAutoFix

-The app updates obsolete jQuery code to recommended alternatives.
+The app updates obsolete jQuery code usage to recommended alternatives.
 Currently, it resolves the following errors:

 - jQuery.isFunction() is deprecated
 - jQuery.isArray is deprecated; use Array.isArray